 The term dyslexia describes a severe reading difficulty.

 Over the years, the term has been given a variety of definitions, and for this reason, many teachers have resisted using the term.
-Instead, they have used “reading disability” or “learning disability” to describe conditions more correctly designated as dyslexia.
+Instead, they used “reading disability” or “learning disability” to describe conditions more correctly designated as dyslexia.

 Although there is no universally recognised definition of dyslexia, the one presented by the World Federation of Neurology has won broad respect: “A disorder manifested by difficulty in learning to read despite conventional instruction, adequate intelligence, and sociocultural opportunity.”